CMunoz-28/Marketing-Analytics-CSUEastBay/README.md

 Thank you for visiting, and I hope you find my projects insightful! 🚀📊

 ##### _Disclaimer_
 _This repository contains academic assignments and projects completed as part of my college coursework.
-The analyses and insights presented are for educational purposes and do not reflect real-world business implementations._
+The analyses and insights presented are for educational purposes and reflect real-world business implementations.